SAP-samples/teched2022-AP260/README.md

  If you follow along outside of a workshop, plan for some extra time to create accounts and request API keys for these services:

-- [Alchemy](https://www.alchemy.com/) - well-known web3 development platform which gives us access to live blockchain nodes (we use the Goerli test network)
+- [Alchemy](https://www.alchemy.com/) - well-known web3 development platform which gives us access to live blockchain nodes (we use the Polygon Mumbai test network)
 - [Etherscan](https://etherscan.io/) - the Ethereum Blockchain Explorer which we use to interact and verify our smart contracts
 - [MetaMask](https://metamask.io/), a well-known crypto wallet which is installed as a plugin to web browsers such as Chrome or Edge.
 You will need to export the private key for the Hardhat config of one of the accounts.
-If you need to fund your account with Goerli test ETH, we recommend to use [goerlifaucet.com](https://goerlifaucet.com/) which requires an Alchemy account.
+If you need to fund your account with Mumbai test MATIC, we recommend to use [mumbaifaucet.com](https://mumbaifaucet.com/) which requires an Alchemy account.

 </details>